-The new Federal performance measurement requirement for transit agencies focuses on Transit Asset Management (TAM).
-The measures look specifically at the percentage of revenue vehicles that have exceeded their Useful Life Benchmark (ULB), the percentage of non-revenue and service vehicles that have exceeded their ULB, and percentage of facilities with a condition below 3.0 on the Federal Transit Administration's TERM scale.
+The federal performance measurement requirement for transit agencies focuses on Transit Asset Management (TAM) and Transit Safety.
+The Transit Asset Management measures look specifically at the percentage of revenue vehicles that have exceeded their Useful Life Benchmark (ULB), the percentage of non-revenue and service vehicles that have exceeded their ULB, and percentage of facilities with a condition below 3.0 on the Federal Transit Administration's TERM scale.
 All transit agencies receiving grants from the FTA are required to complete a TAM plan.
 The FTA has established two tiers of agencies based on size parameters.